vidyavermaa/11th-chemistry/content.en/environmental-chemistry/stratospheric-pollution/index.md

 UV radiation affects plant proteins which leads to harmful mutation of cells.

 UV radiation affects the growth of phytoplankton, as a result ocean food chain is disturbed and even damages the fish productivity.

-**15.5 Water Pollution**

-Water is essential for life.
-Without water life would have been impossible.
-The slogan, ‘Save Water, Water will save you’ tell us the importance of water.
-Such slogans tell us to save water.
-Apart from saving water, maintaining its quality is also equally important.